Milk Tea App

 After conducting the usability test and gathering their responses, I created an affinity diagram to help me find what part of the mobile application needs improvement.

-The first improvement that needs to be done was the Order History button.
+The first component to improve on is the Order History button.
 5 out of 5 participants interpreted the basket button as a way to get to the Cart page and not the Order History page.
-Thus, the basket icon from the basket button was not the best icon to represent the Order History page.
+Thus, the basket icon did not best represent the Order History page.

-The next item I would like to improve on would be the Customization page.
-4 out of 5 participants raised concerning issues about the said page such as difficulty clicking the buttons.
-Lastly, improving the design of the navigation bar was a must since 2 out of 5 participants expressed that the navigation bar did not look like it exists.
+The next item I would like to improve is the Customization page.
+4 out of 5 participants raised issues about the page, such as difficulty clicking the buttons.
+Lastly, improving the design of the navigation bar was a must since 2 out of 5 participants expressed that the navigation bar did not look like it existed.

-For lessening pressure, none of the participants exhibited nor mentioned feeling pressured when ordering milk tea using the mobile application.
-Moreover, a participant commented that for milk tea stalls, people would have to stand to wait for their orders.
+Did the solution lessen pressure when ordering milk tea?
+None of the participants exhibited or mentioned feeling pressured when ordering milk tea using the mobile application.
+Moreover, a participant commented that people would have to stand to wait for their orders at milk tea stalls.
 However, if there was an app like the Milk Tea App, people could track if their milk tea was ready.

-For lessening overwhelmedness, there was no feedback of any difficulty when scrolling through the menu.
-One of the participants mentioned, as I translated it into English:
+Did the solution lessen overwhelmedness when ordering milk tea?
+There was no feedback of any difficulty when scrolling through the menu.
+One of the participants mentioned as I translated it into English:

 "I like that the best seller is located on the top.
 Definitely, that's a need, especially for new customers who do not know what to order."